- What is Squamous Cell Carcinoma in Cats?

 How common is squamous cell carcinoma in cats?

 Cats have the same risk of developing squamous cell carcinoma as any other animal.
 Squamous cells are most often found in moist areas such as their mouths and noses, but cats also develop this cancer on dry skin or hairless patches which they lick more than usual.

 How Squamous Cell Carcinoma (SCC) is Diagnosed

-Unfortunately, oral SCC is hard to detect in the earliest of stages.
+Unfortunately, clinical signs are hard to detect in the earliest of stages.
 Since cases of feline SCC are not easily recognizable in the beginning, tumors are typically the most obvious sign.

 Speaking of treatment options for SCC in cats, let's discuss the potential ways your cat's vet might go about treating your feline friend!

 How long can my cat live with squamous cell carcinoma?